JustKarkat/GH2MC/README.md

 10. Place the map within your saves file and load the map!
 From here the process is the same as PhoenixSC's original map!

+### NOTE OFFSET
+Due to issues that I have currently, songs will not line up without some trial and error, by entering a number here you can either lengthen (negative) or shorten (positive) the time it takes for the first note to reach the bottom of the fret board.

+### Editing
+Feel free to request edits / report issues to this repo as any help is great!

+### Known Issues
+* All notes of songs do not always get converted (longer songs in particular).
+* Timing issues (as above with note offset)
+If you find more issues, PLEASE report them!

+### TO DO
+* Attempt to automate note offset.
+* Test more songs to ensure that conversion is smooth and does not lose notes.
+* Fix length/accuracy to ensure that songs do not end too soon or too late, and the accuracy is appropriate for the number of notes.
+* Potentially add a GUI instead of command line.